Rate Limiting and Auth Hardening in Production

 auth hardening: tokens and sessions

-short-lived access tokens with refresh rotation. access tokens expire after 15 minutes. when you use a refresh token to get a new access token, the old refresh token is invalidated and you get a new one. this means a stolen refresh token can only be used once — the moment the real user or the attacker uses it, the other one's token is dead. and if we detect both trying to use the same refresh token, we invalidate the entire session.
+short-lived access tokens with refresh rotation. access tokens expire after 15 minutes. when you use a refresh token to get a new access token, the old refresh token gets invalidated and you get a new one. a stolen refresh token can only be used once. the moment the real user or the attacker uses it, the other one's token is dead. if we detect both trying to use the same refresh token, we invalidate the entire session.

-CSRF protection on state-changing endpoints. every form submission and POST request requires a CSRF token tied to the user's session. this killed an entire class of attacks where someone would trick a logged-in user into submitting a form on our domain from a malicious page.
+CSRF protection on state-changing endpoints. every form submission and POST request requires a CSRF token tied to the user's session. this killed an entire class of attacks where a malicious page tricks a logged-in user into submitting a form on our domain.

 session invalidation on password change. this sounds obvious but it wasn't happening before. when a user changes their password, every active session except the current one gets terminated immediately. so if someone got into your account and you change your password, they're out. no lingering sessions.